 Medium | Servings: 2 | Ready In: 25 minutes | Yield: 6 tacos

-Hearty Portobello and Cremini mushrooms and spicy Poblano peppers come together for this easy, gluten-free vegan dinner.
-Loaded with charred, Mexican flavor, enjoy these tacos with Avocado Jicama Salad, Watermelon Salsa, Pickled Red Onions, and Mexican Chocolate Sauce for Dessert.
-These are crowd-pleasers!
+Hearty Portobello and Cremini mushrooms and spicy Poblano peppers come together for these easy, gluten-free vegan tacos.
+Everything is grilled for smoky, charred flavor, perfect for summer.
+Enjoy this Mexican recipe with Avocado Jicama Salad, Watermelon Salsa, Pickled Red Onions, and Mexican Chocolate Sauce for dessert.

 - 6 ounces Portabella mushrooms, gilled and sliced 1/4-inch thick